-The depth of the canals varies from canal to canal, from the height of the tide, and from the maintenance level (if the canals have recently been dredged up or not).
+The depth of the canals varies between canals, and also depends on the height of the tide and the state of maintenance of the canal (if the canals have recently been dredged up or not).
 The average depth of the vast majority of the canals is between 1,5 and 2 meters.
 The Canal Grande has an average depth of 5m.
 The Canale della Giudecca has a depth between 12m and 17m.
 The deepest and widest of the 3 channels connecting the lagoon to the Adriatic sea, has a maximum depth of 21.5m

 How old is Venice?